morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 ### Artifact and S3 - Upload an artifact from CodeBuild to S3

+#### What is artifact?

+When you build a project, we will generate new files out of it.
+For example, if we build a java project, we will generate a jar file.
+This build output is an artifact.

+The artifact need to be uploaded somewhere, such as S3, in order to be consumed by other programs and then deploy to whatever you want.

 #### IAM permission update for CodeBuild service role

 IAM permission will be needed, to allow CodeBuild to write into S3